geevans/GetLit-DATA305/prompt_log.md

  ---
  ## Entry 15: Stage #4
 As I was experimenting with the criteria I wanted to evaluate on, I decided to add a fifth, to slightly raise the bar for my pipeline.
 The criteria I added checks whether the quiz the model generated actually used each student's specific interests when writing the questions.
 I felt this was importtant because I wanted the quiz to be as customized and engaging as possible for the student.
 My stage 2 prompt explicitly instructs the model to connect at least 2 questions to the student's interests, so I wanted to ensure this instruction was actually being followed.
+This was what my scorecard code looked like before I added the fifth criteria:

+      scorecard = {
+            "Jordan": {
+                "quiz_difficulty_match":   {"score": "pass", "note": ""},
+                "lesson_hook_specificity": {"score": "pass", "note": ""},
+                "lesson_difficulty_match": {"score": "pass", "note": ""},
+                "priority_order_logic":    {"score": "pass", "note": ""}
+            },
+            "Sarah": {
+                "quiz_difficulty_match":   {"score": "pass", "note": ""},
+                "lesson_hook_specificity": {"score": "pass", "note": ""},
+                "lesson_difficulty_match": {"score": "pass", "note": ""},
+                "priority_order_logic":    {"score": "pass", "note": ""}
+            },
+            "Marcus": {
+                "quiz_difficulty_match":   {"score": "pass", "note": ""},
+                "lesson_hook_specificity": {"score": "pass", "note": ""},
+                "lesson_difficulty_match": {"score": "pass", "note": ""},
+                "priority_order_logic":    {"score": "pass", "note": ""}
+            }
+        }

 ---
 ## Entry 16: Stage #1